 And then upon my arrival at Good Shepherd in 1999, I inherited a good one: To know, follow, and make known Jesus Christ, the Good Shepherd.

 But I was too young in my ministry and too unfocused as a leader (and maybe too prideful that I hadn’t played a role in it?) to make much use of that statement.
 I certainly didn’t say it as part of the welcome every Sunday, nor did I find ways to work it into virtually every sermon.

 And then, in a period of congregational uncertainty in 2008, we adopted a new slogan: Walking Together.
 Where?
 We didn’t specify.
-We had a temporary case of the stupids and felt that open-endedness and ambiguity spoke to emerging generations.
+We had a temporary case of foolishness and felt that open-endedness and ambiguity spoke to emerging generations.

 Actually, the only thing it said to emerging generations or those that done emerged was “this church doesn’t know who it is or where it is going.”
 God was most merciful to us in those years as we simply plateaued and suffered no decline.